Zantedeschia elliottiana (W.Watson) Engl.

 Bloom Time: Summer

 Zantedeschia elliottiana is a stemless herbaceous perennial with flowers and leaves that rise to 3 feet (90 cm) tall from underground tuberous rhizomes.
 Flowers bloom throughout summer.
-Each up to 6 inches (15 cm) tall flower structure features a yellow, finger-like spadix surrounded by a showy, yellow spathe, born atop a leafless stalk.
-The very tiny and ornamentally insignificant true flowers of this plant are located on the spadix (males on top and females below).
+Each up to 6 inches (15 cm) tall flower structure features a yellow finger-like spadix surrounded by a showy yellow spathe born atop a leafless stalk.
+The very tiny and ornamentally insignificant true flowers are located on the spadix (males on top and females below).
 A spike of yellow berries infrequently follows the flowers.
-Long-stalked, arrowhead-shaped, dark green, up to 11 inches (27.5 cm) long leaves are heavily spotted with white.
+Long-stalked, arrowhead-shaped leaves are dark green, up to 11 inches (27.5 cm) long, and heavily spotted with white.

 USDA hardiness zone 9a to 10b: from 20 °F (−6.7 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

 They should be planted rather deep, about 4 inches (10 cm) for greater results, and spaced approximately a foot apart.
 Once planted, the area should be watered well.
 Calla Lilies enjoy being kept moist and will also benefit from a monthly fertilizer dose throughout the growing season.

 As with planting, there's not too much required for the care of Calla Lilies other than keeping them watered and fertilized.
 An adequate layer of mulch around the plants will help keep the area moist and free of weeds.
 They require a dormant period once flowering has ceased.
 During this time, you should refrain from watering as much to allow the plant to die back.